 Individuals interested in pursuing the 3-2 Program in Elementary Education will follow the same admissions requirements to the Teacher Education Program as traditional teacher education candidates.
 However, 3-2 program candidates will apply during their sophomore year as opposed to their junior year.
-Candidates' progress will be monitored throughout the program by their program advisors to ensure compliance with division and program requirements and expectations.
-At the time of admission to the Graduate Program, the Division of Education Graduate Faculty will review the candidate's file to verify that all of the necessary preliminary requirements have been satisfied.
-The Division of Education Graduate Faculty will make a recommendation to the Teacher Education Board regarding formal acceptance into the program.
-Final approval of all applications is subject to the discretion of the Teacher Education Board (TEB), a faculty committee with representatives from all of the licensure areas.
-Teacher candidates must demonstrate identified dispositions of successful teachers and be mentally, physically, morally, and emotionally suitable for teaching.
-Teaching candidates are notified in writing of the decision/recommendation(s) of the TEB.
+Candidates' progress will be monitored throughout the program by their program advisors to ensure compliance with Division and program requirements and expectations.